 To learn more about food allergies and the formula options, check out our Food Allergy and Colic section.

-Similac® NeoSure® is specially designed for babies born prematurely to promote catch-up growth on the outside—and on the inside.
+Similac® NeoSure® is specially designed for babies born prematurely to promote catch-up growth on the outside—and important development on the inside.
 It’s a nutrient-enriched formula that has increased protein, vitamins, and minerals compared to term infant formula.

 For more information on nutrition for babies born prematurely, check out our Preemie section.